 Protect your email address against cybercriminals

-Your email address can lead to someone learning much more information about you than you intended, so it’s important to keep it safe from cybercriminals.
-Make sure to secure your email account with a strong and unique password.
+Your email address can reveal much more personal information and pose significant security risks than you may realize, so it’s important to keep it safe from cybercriminals.
+The first step to doing so is securing your email account with a strong and unique password.

 Need help creating and remembering a strong password?
 Start a 30-day free trial of Keeper Password Manager and automatically generate and save strong passwords for every account.